patrickcash2/Data-Structures-C/README.md

 # Data-Structures-C
-This serves as a way to explore lessons learned from CSCI3320-UNO (Data Structures) in python over to C.
+This serves as a way to explore lessons learned from CSCI3320-UNO (Data Structures) in python ported over to C.